japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 `createOrderedJoin` partitions (aka _splits_) the input condition expressions to expressions that meet the following requirements (aka _join conditions_) or not (aka _others_):

-. link:expressions/Expression.md#references[Expression references] being a subset of the link:spark-sql-catalyst-QueryPlan.adoc#outputSet[output attributes] of the left and the right operators
+. link:expressions/Expression.md#references[Expression references] being a subset of the link:catalyst/QueryPlan.md#outputSet[output attributes] of the left and the right operators

 . link:spark-sql-PredicateHelper.adoc#canEvaluateWithinJoin[Can be evaluated within a join]